Nass Valley Gateway Ltd.: Nass Valley Gateway Announces It Will Launch Its Newly Renovated Website on February 15th, 2021

-Vancouver, British Columbia--(Newsfile Corp. - February 3, 2021) - Nass Valley Gateway LTD. (CSE: NVG) (OTC Pink: NSVGF) (FSE: 3NVN) (NVG), distributor of top quality THC-free, broad and full spectrum CBD consumables, is pleased to announce it will launch its newly renovated website on February 15th, 2021.
+Vancouver, BC, via NewMediaWire -- Nass Valley Gateway LTD. (NVG), (CSE: "NVG.CN") (OTC Pink: NSVGF) (Frankfurt: "3NVN"), distributor of top quality THC-free, broad and full spectrum CBD consumables, is pleased to announce it will launch its newly renovated website on February 15th, 2021.
 The optimized website will feature Nass Valley Gardens' 22 new product SKUs, while providing a seamless, more user-friendly experience for web traffic.
 Brandon Gil, President of Gil Ventures, Nass Valley Gardens' digital agency, stated, "This newly designed website is an essential element of the increased investment across Nass Valley's entire e-commerce strategy."

 Gil also added, "January's analysis showed a .57% increase in conversion rate which resulted in a 65% increase in sales over December's results."